Import Harvest Data to Google Sheets

 You can check the documentation for the full list of available API requests, but if you just want to jump in, you can play around with the URLs you enter in the API URL path field.
 Try the following (one at a time):

-You may want to limit your pulls for certain client IDs.
+You may want to limit your pulls for certain client IDs or time ranges.
 You can combine parameters like this:

 https://api.harvestapp.com/v2/time_entries?client_id=1234567&page=1 (you can find your client ID in the “clients” table).